We aim to measure all human rights

 We have now also begun work on measuring:

-- Sexual orientation, gender identity and expression, and sexual characteristics (SOGIESC) rights.
+- Sexual orientation, gender identity and expression, and sex characteristics (SOGIESC) rights.

 What other human rights are there?

 In the future, we want to begin new workstreams to measure how well countries perform on many other rights or issues, including:

 - Rights of refugees, asylum seekers, displaced persons